dhspence/tagbam/README.md

 ## Introduction

-tagbam is a C program that accepts a bam file with sequences from amplicon-based sequencing (eg, Haloplex) and a bed with amplicon intervals and creates a new bam file with the name of the best-fitting amplicon in the XN bam tag field.
-Bam file manipulation is done via the htslib library and overlaps between reads and bed intervals uses Heng Li's  cgranges library.
+tagbam is a program that modifies a bam file so that it contain a tag for each read with the best-fitting overlapping interval.
+The intended use is to assign reads to amplicons from amplicon sequencing (eg, Haloplex).
+The program accepts an input bam file and a bed file with amplicon intervals and creates a new bam file with the name of the best-fitting, strand-specific amplicon in the XN bam tag field.
+The amplicon bed file must be in the proper bed format (chr, start, end, name, score, strand).
+The best-fitting amplicon is determined by the minimum sum of the distances between the start and end of a paired-end read fragment and each end of the amplicon.
+A maximum distance threshold can be specified (default=6 bp).

+tagbam is written in C using the htslib library to parse and manipulate the Bam files and Heng Li's cgranges library to perform overlap query between reads and bed intervals.

 ## Dependencies and Installation